MichaelPonti/resume/docfx_project/index.md

 Large multi-national corporation engaged in a wide variety of business.
 The North Vancouver facility is focused in custom engineered and manufacture of high technology sheet industry machinery.
 The facility also has a sizable software development team focused on cloud software for the sheet and process industries.

-- Security: Cloud Security Architect for Versatilis, Connected QCS and the Application Validation Tool.
-This involves ensuring the above products are designed and deployed according to the Honeywell security process and working with customers to ensure that their security concerns are met.
+- Security: Security Advocate for Versatilis, Connected QCS and the Application Validation Tool.
+Completed multiple reviews for each of these products.
+This involves ensuring the above products are designed and deployed according to the Honeywell SDLC and working with customers to ensure that their security concerns are met.
+- Connected QCS4.0: This involved working on modernizing infrastructure and code to stay up to date with latest infrastructure and code.
+Architect for new data pipeline to support customers that do not permit the external devices that normally push devices from the customer to the Honeywell cloud.
 - Versatilis: Lead architect for software that manages the life cycle of process plant hardware.
 All back-end work developed using ASP.NET Core with Mongo storage.
 All front-end work developed using React.
 All software deployed on Azure using managed services.
 - React Native mobile POC app that used bluetooth for configuring Honeywell process instruments.
 - Lead architect for Production engineering tools, web apps, CAD add-ins etc to new SAP instance.
-- Mentor new employees as they are on-boarded

 ### CAD Specialist/Engineering Systems Coordinator - Honeywell (North Vancouver BC Jul 1993 - 2016)